 - Worsening symptoms of depression

 Cannabidol, commonly referred to as CBD, is a chemical derived from the cannabis plant.
-Although research into the effects of CBD on sleep is limited, CBD may cause drowsiness and may have a calming effect on the body.
+Although research into the effects of CBD on sleep is limited, CBD may cause drowsiness and may have a calming effect on the body in large doses.

 When used for up to a few months, CBD is generally considered safe.
 In some people, CBD can cause side effects such as light-headedness, low blood pressure, and dry mouth.
 Emerging research suggests that for people with Parkinson’s disease, high doses of CBD may worsen tremors and movement.
 Pregnant people should avoid using CBD.